 On our second trip, again we noticed the same thing but did nothing about it.
 On our return home we followed a new route back to Spain for a change of scenery.
 We cut across Portugal from Aveiro to Spain.
 We noticed far more of these toll signs again with the price as well as overhead cameras.
 “Assumption”- these cameras were capturing all of the speeders out there and ensured we were driving the speed limit as we passed each of them.
 I began to do the calculations and we were up to about €14 and still no toll booth.
 After driving a good hour on this nice toll road, we pulled off at a gas station to use the restrooms.
 We all had a little stretch and walked around.

-Alan’s Note: At first, I was about to call B.S. on this “Pay us the toll” thing, but they were in a very conspicuous car that had safety markings all over it and an orange light bar.
-Both of the men in the car were wearing safety uniforms, had safety gear in the back of the car, and lastly, had a credit card swipe machine.
+Alan’s Note: At first, I was about to call B.S. on this “Pay us the toll” thing.
+But they were in a very conspicuous car that had safety markings all over it and an orange light bar.
+Both of the men in the car were wearing safety uniforms.
+They had safety gear in the back of the car, and lastly, had a credit card swipe machine.
 Had they asked for cash, I would not have paid.
-It’s lucky they talked to us while we were at the gas station, because I probably would not have pulled over if they had turned their lights on.
+Were we lucky?
+Luckily they spoke with us while we were at the gas station, because I probably would not have pulled over if they had turned their lights on.

 What You Must Know Before Driving In Portugal